-5. Just as in the case of other literature we must recognize that the true meaning of the words of Scripture is often to be found obliquely through forms, such as metaphor, synecdoche, metonymy, irony, etc.33 taken as such only when the context or parallel passages or the analogy of faith clearly demand it.
+- 5. Just as in the case of other literature we must recognize that the true meaning of the words of Scripture is often to be found obliquely through forms, such as metaphor, synecdoche, metonymy, irony, etc. - 6.
+The many figures of speech (such as the forms mentioned above) are to be taken as such only when the context or parallel passages or the analogy of faith clearly demand it.
 We must be careful not to reject passages of Scripture or reinterpret them figuratively simply because they appear difficult or absurd to us.